rabbitmq/rabbitmq-website/site/upgrade.md

 * [OTP-14441](https://bugs.erlang.org/browse/ERL-430): fixed in Erlang/OTP `19.3.6` and `20.0`
 * [OTP-14509](https://bugs.erlang.org/browse/ERL-448): fixed in Erlang/OTP `19.3.6.2` and `20.0.2`

-Please note that both issues affect very old version of Erlang (check [Erlang Version Requirements](https://www.rabbitmq.com/upgrade.html#rabbitmq-erlang-version-requirement) for more details).
+Please note that both issues affect old and [no longer supported version of Erlang](/which-erlang.html).

 A node that suffered from the above bugs will fail to shut down and stop responding to inbound connections, including those of CLI tools.
 Such node's OS process has to be terminated (e.g. using `kill -9` on UNIX systems).